ralph/redis_talk_rails_ug_hh/01_what_is_redis/01_what_is_redis.md

 # Redis #
 # A fast key-value store #

-!SLIDE smbullets
+!SLIDE bullets
 # What we will talk about: #

 * What is redis?
 * Which datatypes does it support?
-* Which operations can you perform in each of the datatypes?
+* Which operations are available for each datatype?
 * How to use Redis with Ruby?
 * Real world usage examples